-The pipeline of joint programmes will be updated on an annual basis by the Fund Management Unit.
-The Steering Committee will be given the opportunity to withdraw a joint programme from the pipeline if it feels that it no longer matches the priority of the Fund.
+The pipeline of JPs will be updated on an annual basis by the FMU.
+The Steering Committee will be given the opportunity to withdraw a JP from the pipeline if it feels that it no longer matches the priority of the Fund.

-On an annual basis, for all joint programmes in the pipeline, the Fund Management Unit will contact the relevant Resident Coordinator to confirm that:
+On an annual basis, for all JPs in the pipeline, the FMU will contact the relevant Resident Coordinator to confirm that:

-- The project idea continues to be relevant; - The host government continues to be committed to the project; - The project continues to be aligned to the UNSDCF (if applicable); and, - There are no recent events/developments that may impact on the theory of change.
+- The project idea continues to be relevant; - The host government continues to be committed to the project; - The project continues to be aligned to the UNSDCF (if applicable); and - There are no recent events/developments that may impact on the theory of change.

-If the Steering Committee decides to withdraw a joint programme from the pipeline, the PUNOs will be informed through an official communication from the Chair of the Steering Committee to the Resident Coordinator.
+If the Steering Committee decides to withdraw a JP from the pipeline, the PUNOs will be informed through an official communication from the Chair of the Steering Committee to the Resident Coordinator.

-4.4 Solicitation of joint programme document
+4.4 Solicitation of Joint Programme Document

-On the basis of funding available and identified priorities (as outlined in the investment plan), the Steering Committee will solicit the submission of fully developed joint programme document(s) corresponding to one or more of the pipeline joint programmes concept notes.
+On the basis of funding available and identified priorities (as outlined in the investment plan), the Steering Committee will solicit the submission of fully developed JP document(s) corresponding to one or more of the pipeline JP concept notes.
+Joint Programmes for which a joint programme document has been solicited will constitute the "priority pipeline".

-The solicitation of a joint programme document does not correspond to a firm commitment of resources by the Steering Committee so "availability of funding" should not be interpreted as "funds in the bank" but should on the contrary take into account the expected upcoming income of the Fund (confirmed or likely).
-While the Steering Committee needs to remain mindful of the work involved in turning a concept note into a joint programme document, unnecessary delays in the programming process will be avoided by being proactive rather than reactive in requesting the submission of joint programme documents.
+The solicitation of a JP document does not correspond to a firm commitment of resources by the Steering Committee so "availability of funding" should not be interpreted as "funds in the bank" but should on the contrary take into account the expected upcoming income of the Fund (confirmed or likely).
+While the Steering Committee needs to remain mindful of the work involved in turning a concept note into a JP document, unnecessary delays in the programming process will be avoided by being proactive rather than reactive in requesting the submission of JP documents.

-Following the Steering Committee decision, the Fund Management Unit will contact the relevant Resident Coordinator / Convening UN Organization to inform them about the Steering Committee request.
-To the extent possible, it will offer support and guidance in the development of the joint programme document and will liaise with the Network focal points of the joint programme PUNOs to ensure that the submission meets the expected quality standard.
+Following the Steering Committee decision, the FMU will contact the relevant Resident Coordinator / Convening Agent to inform them about the Steering Committee request.
+To the extent possible, it will offer support and guidance in the development of the Joint Programme document and will liaise with the Network focal points of the joint programme PUNOs to ensure that the submission meets the expected quality standard.

-4.5 Submission of joint programme document
+4.5 Submission of Joint Programme Document

-Within three months of the notification by the Fund Management Unit, the PUNOs -through the Resident Coordinator, whenever applicable - will submit the joint programme document to the Fund Management Unit, using the Migration MPTF template for joint programme documents (Annex D).
-All joint programme proposals submitted will require the formal endorsement of the Government (the document will include the signature of a senior Government official).
+Within three months of the notification by the FMU, the PUNOs - through the Resident Coordinator, whenever applicable - will submit the JP document to the FMU, using the Migration MPTF template for JP documents (see separate Annex C).
+All JP proposals submitted will require the formal endorsement of the Government (the document will include the signature of a senior Government official).

-For regional joint programmes, a signature from a senior official of the partner regional entity (e.g. Regional Economic Commission) would be required, in lieu of a signature from a senior Government official.
+For regional JPs, a signature from a senior official of the partner regional entity (e.g. Regional Economic Commission) would be required, in lieu of a signature from a senior Government official.

-The joint programme document will provide additional information (detailed budget, results framework, risk management plan, workplan, etc.) but will need to remain closely aligned with the original concept note.
+The JP document will provide additional information (detailed budget, results framework, risk management plan, workplan, etc.) but will need to remain closely aligned with the original concept note.